Education Loan for Distance Learning: How to Secure Financing for Online Courses

 • Education loans often cover tuition fees, but expenses like living costs and study materials may need to be managed separately.

-Explore Myths and Facts about Education Loans.
-Get the real insights before making your loan decisions.
+Explore myths and facts about education loans — get the real insights before making your loan decisions.

 Struggling with a Low Credit Score for an Education Loan?
-Here's What Students Are Asking!

-Insight: While a poor credit score may raise concerns, lenders assess more than just credit scores.
-Factors like your academic performance, entrance exam results, and the reputation of the college also come into play.
+A low credit score can make securing an education loan more challenging, but it is not impossible.
+Lenders assess more than just credit scores.
+Factors like your academic performance, entrance exam results, and the reputation of the institution also come into play.

-If you have a co-applicant (like your father) with a lower credit score, it may affect the loan terms, but the loan can still be approved, especially if you can demonstrate a strong career trajectory post-graduation.
+If you have a co-applicant with a lower CIBIL score, it may affect the loan terms, but approval is still possible — especially if you can demonstrate a strong career trajectory post-graduation.

-Tip: Be transparent with your lender about your family's financial situation.
-Highlight your academic achievements and your future earning potential.
+Tip: Be transparent with your lender about your family’s financial situation.
+Highlight your academic achievements and future earning potential.

-Don't let financial roadblocks slow down your global education dreams.
-With Propelld, you get quick digital approvals, study loans up to INR 50 lakhs, and zero collateral hassles.
-Plus, enjoy flexible repayment options designed to fit your journey.
-Propelld makes financing simple, so you can focus on achieving your goals.
+Don’t let financial roadblocks slow down your education journey.
+Propelld offers quick digital approvals, study loans up to INR 50 lakhs, and flexible repayment options.

 Take the first step towards your future — Apply with Propelld today!